tylersfoot/Average4k/README.md

     - Any other size will be scaled to fit.
 For example, a square image will be vertically squished.
     - version b13 or higher:
       - The "recommended" size is 300x75.
 However, since the banner on-screen is only 275x75, this will be squished a bit horiontally.
+      - Using a 275x75 image will prevent this squishing.
+(UNTESTED)
       - Unlike earlier, there is no need to make the banner transparent as it will no longer cut off any pixels on the right.
     - version b12 or lower:
       - The "recommended" size is 275x75.
 However, in my testing, I found that the best possible banner size is: 300x73
         - Using this, the banner's y-axis will NOT be streched or cut off at all.
-        - For the x-axis, make the banner's content only 275px wide with 25px of transparency.
+        - For the x-axis, make the banner's content only 275px wide with 25px of transparency on the right.
-        - So, banner content: 275x73, with a 25x73 transparent border on the right side.
+        - Basically, banner content: 275x73 | transparent border: 25x73 on the right side.
+        - Note that no matter the size, there will be a miniscule amount of horizontal stretching (2px).
   - `packName` - The name of the song pack.
 This will show up in the workshop.
   - `showName` - Determines whether the `packName` will be shown on top of the banner.
 Should be `false` if your banner has the name on it.
 - Example below: